integraloftheday/Pebble-Imessager/README.md

 The `"key"` is generated in the watch app and must be set to the same value.
 The `"port"` is what port the server runs on and `"contacts"` is the list of everyone the watch app can message.
 Each contact has two fields `"buddyName"` which is the exact name as displayed on the Mac in iMessages.
 The `"displayName"` is what name will be displayed in the watch app.
-As many contacts as needed can be added to `config.json` below is an example of a config file on port 2020 with 3 contacts.
+As many contacts as needed can be added to `config.json` below is an example of a config file on port 2020 with 3 contacts. **Note** when editing `config.json` restarting the server is not needed unless the `"port"` has be edited.

 ```json
 {